Home » Skin Care » Skin Disease » Skin Cancer Prevention

 • Other skin cancer risk factors include exposure to certain chemicals, genetics and age

 • The three types of skin cancer are squamous cell skin cancer, basal cell skin cancer and melanoma skin cancer.
-Melanoma is the most dangerous form of the three
+Melanoma is the most form of the three

 • Skin cancer treatment methods such as chemotherapy and surgery are available if a serious situation develops, though prevention and early skin cancer detection are the most effective means at combating this potentially fatal disease